 Kobe beef (神戸牛) is one of the Japanese premium beef or Wagyu beef from Kobe region raised in Hyogo prefecture.
 It meets strict standards in terms of its growing environment, pedigree, meat quality, etc. by the Kobe Meat Distribution Promotion Council at the time of shipment.
 Many believe that this beef received the strictest standards in Japan among many branded Wagyu beef.
 It is also famous as one of Japan’s Three Great Wagyu beef (日本三大和牛), along with Matsusaka beef and Ōmi beef or Yonezawa beef.
 Locals prepare it as steak, sukiyaki, shabu-shabu, sashimi, and teppanyaki.
 Locals also called the it Kobe-niku (神戸肉, “Kobe meat”), Kobe-gyu or Kobe-ushi (神戸牛, “Kobe cattle”) in Japanese.

 The living body of Kobe beef

 Famous representative brands beef other than Kobe beef “Matsusaka beef” and “Omi beef” have their cow called “Matsusaka beef” and “Omi beef” It is the same brand name for other brands of cows as well.
 However, Kobe beef is different.
-The living body of Kobe beef is called “Tajima beef”.
+The living body is called “Tajima beef”.
 So, yes, there is no live cow called Kobe beef.
-The reason why there is no live Kobe beef is because of the certification stage of Kobe beef.
-And that is why Kobe beef is of high quality.
+The reason for this is because of the certification stage of Kobe beef.
+And that is why this type of beef is of high quality.
 First, slaughter Tajima beef to make carcasses.
 After that, they put it on the market for auction, but before that, there is a review to determine the meat quality grade.